travellingsky/blog/content/london-itinerary.md

 +++
 We stayed in the Westminster District so this itinerary is routed from there, but feel free to adjust from wherever you are staying from

-We highly recommend you buy these tickets beforehand for these Attractions :
+We highly recommend you buy these tickets beforehand for these Attractions if you plan to visit :

 * Buckingham Palace Tour
 * Kensington Palace Tour